fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Thread.rst

     future.wait(); //ensures slotStart is finished before continuing

-``asyncCall`` method returns a ``boost::shared_future< R >`` where R is the return type, this allows to wait for end-of-execution and to get the computed value.
+``asyncCall`` method returns a ``boost::shared_future< R >`` where R is the return type.
+This allows facilitates waiting for end-of-execution and retrieval of the computed value.

 .. code:: cpp